Detox Baths: Which Ones are Best and for What AilmentsUpdated: February 26, 2017Detoxification, Natural Remedies

 This bath is therapeutic for any exposure to environmental radiation, x-rays, plane flights or airport screenings by TSA.

-Add 2 cups of pure apple cider vinegar (source) to a regular sized tub of water as hot as tolerated.
+Add 2 cups of store bought or homemade apple cider vinegar (source) to a regular sized tub of water as hot as tolerated.
 Use more as needed if your tub is oversized.
 Stay in the vinegar bath until the water has cooled which will be about 45 minutes.
 Towel dry and don’t shower for at least 8 hours.

 This bath is a great overall detoxifier and for muscle aches and pains brought on by physical exertion.
 It is also helpful and the best detox bath choice for those with candida issues that affect the skin as it returns the skin to an optimal, slightly acidic ph which is a difficult environment for candida to thrive.